 Military students who have been activated or deployed with orders and are unable to continue their studies for an academic term (Semester or Module), must do the following:

-Notify their Instructor(s), their Academic Success Counselor or Advisor, and the Registrar’s Office that they have military orders that will prohibit them from continuing as a student in the current academic term.
+Notify their Instructor(s), their Academic Advisor (MC) or Academic Success Counselor (ASC), and the Registrar’s Office that they have military orders that will prohibit them from continuing as a student in the current academic term.